-On 5 September 2017, the Fair Work Amendment (Protecting Vulnerable Workers) Bill 2017 passed through parliament.
-When enacted into law, this legislation will have massive ramifications on the franchising industry.
+On 5 September 2017, the Fair Work Amendment (Protecting Vulnerable Workers) Bill 2017 passed both Houses of Parliament.
+Once the Bill receives Royal Assent, this legislation will have massive ramifications on the franchising industry.

 Under the existing laws, a franchisor may potentially be held to be liable for a franchisee’s breach of workplace laws if the franchisor is involved in the contravention.

 Along with increasing maximum penalties for employers who deliberately breach minimum wage and entitlement obligations under the Fair Work Act 2009, the proposed new legislation will hold franchisors and holding companies responsible for underpayments by their franchisees or subsidiaries if the franchisor knew, or reasonably should have known, about the contravention and failed to take reasonable steps to prevent it.
 This greatly expands on the current laws.